jddarby/azure-cli-extensions/src/aosm/development.md

 ```

 ### Tests
 The tests in this repository are split into unit tests and integration tests.
 Both tests live in the `tests/latest` folder and can be run using the `azdev test aosm` command.
 All tests are expected to pass.
+All unit tests and Integration tests are run as part of the pipeline.
 ### Unit tests
 To get code coverage run:
 ```bash